 Disney Skyliner Stops & Routes

-Like the Monorail, Disney’s Skyliner only serves a section of the Disney World resort.
+Like the Monorail, Disney’s Skyliner only serves a section of the Walt Disney World Resort.
 Guests can get on at one of five Skyliner stations, two at Epcot and Hollywood Studios and three at neighboring hotels.

 Disney Skyliner Resorts

 Four different Disney World hotels offer direct access to the Skyliner, with each touting (or sharing) its own station.
 They include:

 - Disney’s Caribbean Beach Resort

 - Disney’s Riviera Resort